DiskJunky/MergeO/README.md

 ```

 That creates our comparer, but how do we tell the merge to use it?
 To do this, we need to pass in a
-collection of customized `IMergeCriteria` that tell the merger how it should perform the merge using
+collection of customized `IMergeCriteria` that tells the merger how it should perform the merge using
 our new `PetComparer`.
 Following on from the simple example earlier where we had;
 ```
 public Person Merge(Person first, Person second)